huncijr/Dino-style-onekey-tut/README.md

 **HTML** is just the bones of a webpage. `<canvas>` says "drawing area goes here." `<script>` says "code goes here."
 That's pretty much it.
 Our whole dino game lives in one `.html` file.

 **Canvas** is a blank rectangle.
-You draw on it with JavaScript — squares, circles, lines, whatever.
+You draw on it with JavaScript, squares, circles, lines, whatever.
 Every frame we wipe it clean and paint everything again: sky, ground, our little dino guy, the spike obstacles.
 Repeat 60 times a second and you've got smooth animation.

 **JavaScript** makes things move.
 Gravity pulls the dino down after a jump.
 Obstacles scroll in from the right.
 The game checks if you faceplanted into a spike.
-No build tools, no compilers — the browser just reads and runs it.
+No build tools, no compilers, the browser just reads and runs it.

 **Why no `npm install`?** Because we don't need anything from npm.
 Canvas and JavaScript are built into every browser since like 2005.
 No dependencies = nothing to install, nothing to break, nothing that randomly stops working because a package author had a bad day.
 This runs on your phone, your laptop, your grandma's computer.